tinacms/tina.io/content/blog/announcement-tina-cloud-is-officially-in-alpha.md

 ## How can I get started?

-The first you want to do is signup for [Tina Cloud](https://auth.tina.io/register), once you have signed up the Tina team has created a few ways to get started with Tina Cloud and get up and running in minutes.
+The first thing you will want to do is signup for [Tina Cloud](https://auth.tina.io/register), once you have signed up the Tina team has created a few ways to get started with Tina Cloud and get up and running in minutes.

 * [Tina Cloud Starter](): A basic implementation of Tina Cloud that allows you to get up and running in a few minutes.
 * [Add Tina Cloud to an existing site](https://tina.io/guides/tina-cloud/existing-site/overview/) - We provide a guide to show you have to take the NextJS starter and add Tina Cloud.

 ## Where can I give feedback or get help?

 We have opened a few channels for you to be able to reach out and provide us with feedback or get help with any challenges you may have.

 * Connect with us on [Discord](https://discord.gg/6RrAXJws).
 * We can help you at [support@tina.io](mailto:support@tina.io).
 Email us if you would like to schedule a chat!
 * Chat with us from your Tina Cloud dashboard (there's a chat widget at the bottom of the screen on the left side).
 * Lastly you can use the [documentation](https://tina.io/docs/tina-cloud/) that we wrote that covers Tina Cloud implementations.